Restore an earlier version of a spreadsheet in Numbers on Mac

 The window refreshes to show a thumbnail of your current version on the left and a stack of thumbnails of the previous versions on the right.
 A vertical timeline appears on the right side of the screen.

-To view earlier versions, click ticks along the timeline or click the arrows next to the stack of spreadsheet thumbnails on the right, then click a thumbnail to view the version full size.
+To view earlier versions, click tick marks along the timeline or click the arrows next to the stack of spreadsheet thumbnails on the right, then click a thumbnail to view the version full size.

 Do one of the following: